vesuxyz/docs/docs/explore/vaults.md

 - User deposits into a vault are instant
 - User withdrawals follow a strategy-specific delay, enabling the strategy to maintain a minimal liquidity buffer
 - Configuration of vaults include a specific _strategy mandate_ that is verifiable and enforced onchain
-- A vault's net asset value (NAV), and vault share price, is informed by a trustless onchain _Vesu NAV Oracle_
+- A vault's _Assets under Management_ (AuM), and vault share price, is informed by a trustless onchain _AuM Oracle_
 - Vaults may implement different fees: management fee, performance fee, redemption fee

 ## Use cases